Expanded Hemodialysis: An Overview

 Clinical Benefits

-• Reduced Inflammatory Markers: By removing pro-inflammatory cytokines, HDx may attenuate chronic inflammation, a key contributor to ESKD-related complications.
+• Reduced Inflammatory Markers: By removing pro-inflammatory cytokines, HDx therapy may attenuate chronic inflammation, a key contributor to ESKD-related complications.

 Comparative Analysis: HD, HDF, and HDx